Pressure Data-Driven Variational Multiscale Reduced Order Models: Numerical Results

-The matrices and tensors in \eqref{ppegen} are defined in section \ref{ppe_sec}.
 For clarity of presentation, the models tested in this section are summarized in Table \ref{table1}.

-Finally, two different time integration schemes have been considered in the numerical tests.
-The time derivative $\dot{\mathbf{a}}^i$ appearing in the momentum equation in both formulations \eqref{supgen} and \eqref{ppegen} is either computed making use of an implicit Euler time scheme or with an implicit second-order time scheme.
-It is worth remarking that the second-order time scheme corresponds to the scheme implemented in \emph{OpenFOAM} and used to solve the full order problem.
-The results obtained with both schemes will be presented to assess whether the increased consistency between ROM and FOM granted by the second-order time discretization in accuracy improvement.
+Finally, two different time integration schemes are considered in the numerical tests.
+The time derivative $\dot{\mathbf{a}}^i$ appearing in the momentum equation in both formulations \eqref{supgen} and \eqref{ppegen} is either computed by making use of an implicit Euler time discretization or with an implicit second-order time discretization.
+It is worth remarking that the second-order time discretization corresponds to the scheme implemented in \emph{OpenFOAM} and used to solve the full order problem.
+For the standard ROM approaches, the results obtained with both \RA{discretizations are compared in order to assess if the FOM-ROM consistency of the second-order time discretization provides increased accuracy.
+For clarity of presentation, for the data-driven techniques, our analysis will focus only on the first-order time discretization}.
 The quantitative evaluation of the ROM accuracy is obtained by means of the relative $L^2(\Omega)$ error of velocity and pressure.
-The errors are evaluated with respect to the full order fields and typically compared with the reconstruction errors, i.e., the error yielded by projecting the full order fields on a subspace generated by a given number of reduced modes.
+The errors are evaluated with respect to the full order fields and typically compared with the reconstruction errors, i.e., the errors yielded by projecting the full order fields on a subspace generated by a given number of reduced modes.
 The projection of the full order solution is in fact the best possible result which can be achieved with a given number of modes.
-Thus, the solution of the reduced system cannot lead to an error lower than the projection error.
+Thus, the solution of the reduced system cannot generally lead to an error lower than the projection error.
 The relative errors with respect to the full order fields at the $j$-th time step are defined as

 where we used the following quantities: \begin{itemize} \item the reduced order fields of velocity and pressure, namely